bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Now, Let's see how everything else is connected... where this work, these principles show up in more recent works!

+## Any other work or thinking before GA?

 ## Green Acres

-This book is called "Green Acres."

-I was doing a variety of work with a contemporary art museum in Baltimore, The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
+I was doing a variety of work with a contemporary art museum in Baltimore ((show a lot of things??????)), The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
 Artists using farming as their main form of practice and expression.
 We designed a book for the exhibition, or I guess extend the "exhibition," as there are more works and way more explanation in the book than was possible to do in the galleries.

-There was an interest in making the book "sustainable".
+There was an interest in making the book momre "sustainable" — how to better grasp the content inside in the design.
 The things that made the production of this book "sustainable" were that it was printed on demand — we had a very short initial run of books, as the audience was estimated to be small, and then printed more when necessary.

 As an everything is connected situation... lets jump back to my options for "what SGD looks like?"
 GA falls into the "It looks the same" category.